 I personally follow a strategy of using a combination of actively-managed and passive index funds for my mutual fund portfolio.
 And what should you do?

 To each his own.
 And it depends on one’s risk appetite, financial goals and understanding of the markets.
-When doing taking client for Full Goal-based Financial Planning or for HNI Advisory, I review and customize their mutual fund portfolios as per their unique requirements.
+When taking clients for Full Goal-based Financial Planning or for HNI Advisory, I review and customize their mutual fund portfolios as per their unique requirements.
 At times, it is enough to have passive funds.
 And at other times, it’s a combination of passive and active funds.

 Is it time to move from active funds to index funds?